pxslip/local-stream-tools/README.md

-# OBS Multitool

-OBS Multitool will be a stream overlay, chatbot application that runs on your local machine with OBS integration (via OBS Websocket)
+# Local Stream Tools

+Local Stream Tools is a tool for streamers that supports a number of different tools

+- Create custom data driven overlays
+- Chat commands, chatbot
+  - Chat commands that interact with OBS
+- Channel Events
+  - Cheers
+  - Subs
+  - Hosts
+  - Raids
+- Donation events off of Twitch (Paypal, other providers?)